SpikeyCNS/spikey/docs/README.md

 # Spikey Auto-docs

-Spikey's reference is automatically generated from function, class and module docstrings. docs/ contains hardcoded docs and the generation code.
+Spikey's reference documentation is automatically generated from function, class and module docstrings using Sphinx.

 ## Build Documentation

-Documentation may be a bit rougher if built in windows, still works well though.
+NOTE: Documentation may be a bit rough if built in windows.

 ```bash
 cd docs/